Luxembourg–Poland relations: Modern relations

 In 1990, a cultural and scientific cooperation treaty was signed.
 In 1995, a double tax avoidance agreement was signed between the two countries.

 In 2015, Grand Duke Henri and Prime Minister Xavier Bettel visited the former Nazi German forced labour camp in Słońsk, and in 2016, Guillaume, Hereditary Grand Duke of Luxembourg and his wife Stéphanie visited Lubiąż.

 Economy

 In 2014, the total trade turnover between the two countries was €490.3 million, and by 2019 it grew to €845.4 million.
 In 2019, the Polish-Luxembourg Chamber of Commerce was founded.

+International organizations

+While Luxembourg is a founding member of the European Union and NATO, Poland joined NATO in 1999 and the European Union in 2004.